-Are ear problems common with Bullmastiffs?
+Are ear problems common?

 Like most "drop-eared" breeds Bullmastiffs can be prone to contracting ear infections so it is important to clean them regularly.

-Do Bullmastiff dogs drool a lot?
+Do these dogs drool a lot?

 Yes! so if you're house-proud or dislike streaks of drool on your' clothes a Bullmastiff is not the dog for you.

-When to neuter a bullmastiff?
+When to neuter?